open62541/open62541/examples/pubsub_realtime/Readme_PubSub.txt

     NOTE: <portName> refers to the external physical port that has ethernet cable connected to it in each node

-5)Create the Qbv configuration i.e setting up the gating configuration:
+5) Create the Qbv configuration i.e setting up the gating configuration:
     1)Create a config file on both the nodes using the below command touch qbv.cfg
     2)At node 1 copy the below gating configuration and paste it in the qbv.cfg